Everyone suffers from sugar cravings!

-Firstly, Consider the TIMING of your meals; start the day with a breakfast that is NOT sugary and then aim to eat every three to four hours including protein and vegetable with each meal and snack.
+Consider the TIMING of your meals; start the day with a breakfast that is NOT sugary.
+You want to aim to eat every three to four hours including protein and vegetable with each meal and snack.
 We usually see weight gain from incorrect timing because our metabolism slows down and we start to store food as a safety mechanism to have a ‘reserve’ knowing a ‘famine’ is ahead.
 Fasting for numerous hours can lead to you becoming over hungry and then of course craving easy, convenient, unhealthy options!

-Secondly, TYPE of intake; Protein is the prioritised Macronutrient to prevent and treat sugar cravings, thereafter choose natural, high fibre carbohydrates that provide long lasting energy and stable moods, for example Low GI rather than fast releasing high GI sugary carbs.
+TYPE of intake.
+Protein is the prioritised Macronutrient to prevent and treat sugar cravings, thereafter choose natural, high fibre carbohydrates that provide long lasting energy and stable moods, for example Low GI rather than fast releasing high GI sugary carbs.

-Lastly, SOCIAL ENVIRONMENT; it’s hard to stay strict when you are constantly surrounded by temptations.
+SOCIAL ENVIRONMENT.
+It’s hard to stay strict when you are constantly surrounded by temptations.
 Eat before going out so you can feel satisfied first and then just join in by snacking on something small.